 Let’s face it, giving up drinking isn’t easy.
 The sobriety journey itself isn’t a cake walk either, particularly if you’re someone with Alcohol Use Disorder (AUD).
 It is, however, one of the most rewarding things you can do for yourself, but it does require diligence.
 Here are some tips for maintaining long-term sobriety once you’ve made the very brave decision to put down the alcohol.

 For nearly four decades, The New Paradigm for Recovery has set the standard for Alcohol Use Disorder treatment.
-Treating substance abuse like a chronic illness
+Treating substance abuse like a chronic illness that requires long-term care, The New Paradigm has seen exceptional success rates in Addiction Recovery, Workplace Compliance and Family Law.
+Using remote alcohol monitoring devices, like Soberlink, The New Paradigm is able to integrate recovery into daily life, supporting lasting sobriety and accountability.

 Treating an alcohol use disorder can be particularly tough when the client is a college student in recovery.
 Not only is it difficult for these students to stay connected to a recovery program, their temptations to drink are compounded due to the alcohol-accepting atmosphere of college.
 UNC Chapel Hill, the oldest State University in the Country, understands this problem and has found innovative solutions to help these students.

 Choosing the right Family Law attorney for your situation can have multiple variables, depending on your case.
 For example, if your case is a high-value divorce with only the division of property at stake, you may want a lawyer with a lot of experience on complex accounting matters.
 If the parties are not working together well, then an attorney who can encourage less adversity to get the matter settled might be a better fit.
-Regardless of your individual circumstances, here are the top four things you should always look for in a Family Law attorney.